 With the exception of childless households, the incidence of poverty increases consistently by the additional number of children in a household.
 Households with the lowest incidence of poverty are those with one to two children.
 The picture remains essentially the same when other poverty indexes are used to reflect the depth of poverty.

-Table 5-3: Likelihood of poverty in households according to households monthly consumption by number of children in household, 2011
+Table (5-3): Likelihood of poverty in households according to households monthly consumption by number of children in household, 2011